JorisCaze/joriscaze.github.io/README.md

 To edit the content simply edit the desired markdown file in the *content/* folder.

-Once done, you can check your website locally:
+Once done, you can check your website locally

 ```
 $ hugo server
 ```

-Finally, the final is built under the *docs/* folder:
+Finally, the final is built under the *docs/* folder

 ```
 $ hugo